Efficient Bernoulli factory MCMC for intractable posteriors: Portkey Barker's method

 Let $d(x,y) = d(y,x)$.
 Consider,

-~ \end{proof} As mentioned in the introduction, $\alpha(x,y) \leq \alpha_{\text{B}}(x,y)$ and by Peskun's ordering, Barker's method is more efficient.
+~ \end{proof} Naturally, $\alpha(x,y) \leq \alpha_{\text{B}}(x,y)$ and by Peskun's ordering, Barker's method is more efficient.
 However, for a particular choice of $d(x,y)$ we present a Bernoulli factory that provides significant computational gains, enough to supersede the loss of statistical efficiency.
 For a user-chosen $0 < \beta \leq 1$, consider the following \textit{portkey Barker's} acceptance probability:

 {with $c_x$ and $c_y$ given by \eqref{eq:cxpx}. } To ensure $d(x,y)$ is small, $\beta \approx 1$.